Records of sightings for 2020 should be sent to the Hampshire County Recorder, Keith Betton.

 Records for inclusion in the annual Bird Report must be documented, preferably on official forms.
 To help record submission, there are various documents available on this site.

-- Instructions for completing Recording form
+- Instructions for completing Recording forms 2020 doc document or pdf format.

 - Unusual Records form